Letter of Inquiry

 Prior to submitting a full proposal, it is required to submit a letter of inquiry in order to determine the potential eligibility of the request.
 The letter of inquiry should include the following information ONLY:

-- Total cost for the project and a list of other organizations being solicited.
+- Total cost for the project.

 - A list of the organizations board members.

 If the Trust determines that the proposed project is eligible for consideration then the applicant will be contacted and asked to complete the application for review during the next grant cycle.